Township Employment Opportunities

 Do you have experience with electrical controls and components?

 Do you have a high technical and mechanical aptitude?

 Do you enjoy working independently as well as being part of a team?

 Genoa Township Utility Department is excited to announce an opening for an Associate Collections Operator.
 We offer paid comprehensive training, use of a municipal truck, and an excellent benefit package.
-The Utility Line Locator will work under the supervision of the Deputy Director of the Water Division and will also learn skills for water distribution and collection.
+The Utility Line Locator will work under the supervision of the Distribution Supervisor and will also learn skills for water distribution and collection.

 The Genoa Township Utility Department is responsible for overall management, planning, and operation of the municipal water and sewer systems for Marion, Howell, Oceola, and Genoa Townships.
 The department oversees two (2) wastewater treatment plants, a sanitary collection system with over 500,000 linear feet of pipe and 56 pump stations, two (2) water treatment plants, and a water distribution system with over 750,000 linear feet of pipe, eight (8) water towers, and five (5) booster stations.
 Today, the Utility Department has 25 employees located amongst the Township Hall, Marion-Howell-Oceola-Genoa Water facility, and the Genoa-Oceola Wastewater treatment plant.

 Under direction of the Deputy Director, the Utility Line Locator performs field location and marking of underground sewer and water utilities as part of the MISS DIG system, as well as documentation and positive response duties.
 The following duties are illustrative and not a comprehensive list of responsibilities.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.

 Principal Duties and Responsibilities: